devofficer/fangift-shopify/README.md

 LIVE_THEME_ID='12300000001'
 ```

-Once you have the _`.env`_ setup you can run `yarn store:login` inside the projects root.
+Once you have the _`.env`_ setup you can run `yarn build` for boostrapping required scripts, styles, and images.
+Now is time to run `yarn dev` and `yarn watch` inside the projects root.
 This will start development on your dev theme by opening a preview link, starting shopify theme serve to watch for changes, and also start watching for changes in your _`src/`_ folder.

 ### Commands